-Love Valley is set just outside of Goreme and if you follow the trail within this incredibly valley full of rock formations, you will end up all the way at Uchisar to visit the castle.
+Love Valley is set just outside of Goreme and if you follow the trail within this incredible valley full of rock formations, you will end up all the way to Uchisar to visit the castle.
 Love Valley is famous for it’s phallic-shaped rock formations, which have been created through thousands of years of erosion.

 MY EXPERIENCE AT LOVE VALLEY AND THE TRAIL TO UCHISAR